STEP 1: Do you qualify as an eligible offender for expungement?

 STEP 4: Do I have any other pending criminal / traffic cases?

-You will not be eligible to expunge a criminal record if you have any pending criminal / traffic charges against you at the time you file your expungement.
-So, wait until those charges are resolved until attempting to expunge a criminal record.
+You will not be eligible for expungement of a criminal record if you have any pending criminal / traffic charges against you at the time you file your expungement.
+So, wait until those charges are resolved until you file your application for expungement.

-- 1 felony = 3 years from the date the case is closed;
+- 3rd degree Felonies = 3 years from the date the case is closed;

-- 3, 4, or 5 felonies = 5 years from the date the case is closed.
+- 4th or 5th degree felonies, and 1st degree Misdemeanors = 1 year from the date the case is closed;

-- If "No Bill" returned = 2 year waiting period.
+- "No Bill" returned = 2 year waiting period.

 - State v.
 Dye, Slip Opinion No. 2017-Ohio-7823, (Sept.
 27, 2017) - Pursuant to R.C.
 2953.52(B)(4), a trial court may seal the records in a case dismissed without prejudice before the statute of limitations has expired.